darshangm/darshangm.github.io/_pages/active-probing-multimodal-predictions.md

 ### 2. Safety with Risk Assessment
 We develop a probabilistic risk metric using the 2-Wasserstein distance between the ego agent's planned trajectory distribution and predicted trajectories of other agents.
 This metric:
 - Directly incorporates prediction uncertainties
-- Provides closed-form computation for Gaussian mixtures
+- Provides closed-form risk computation for multimodal distributions
 - Captures distributional proximity weighted by prediction confidence

 ### 3. Active Probing for Behavior Inference